-FILM HUB 28 March 2025 The Film Exhibition Fund aims to help audiences across Scotland access and enjoy a diverse range SCOTLAND - FILM of films, regardless of geography or circumstance.
-EXHIBITION FUND 16 May 2025 The fund will support exhibitors to deliver audience development activity that addresses one or more of the BFI and FAN priority outcomes, in line with BFI's Screen Culture 2033 strategy: Engaging with children and young people Accessing a wider choice of film Tackling social, economic and geographic barriers Engaging with heritage collections that reflect the diversity of the UK All supported activity will need to address our cross-cutting principles of: Equity, Diversity and Inclusion Environmental Sustainability FLETCHERS FOUNDATION Any time Fletchers Foundation provides financial grants that can be used for aids and equipment, rehabilitation treatment, or a whole host of wider uses that will help individuals with their recovery or quality of life.
-You can apply if: You can apply if: You or a member of your family are living with the long-term effects of serious personal injury, medical negligence, or illness.
-You are a registered charity, school or local group working with individuals and families living with the long-term effects of serious personal injury, medical negligence, or illness.
-Applications from local community groups, registered charities, or schools working with individuals and their family with the long-term effects of serious personal injury, medical negligence, or illness.
+EII M LIIID 20 March 2025 The Film Exhibition Fund sime to help guidingers person Contland access and exists a discrete variety FILM HUB 28 March 2025 The Film Exhibition Fund aims to help audiences across Scotland access and enjoy a diverse range SCOTLAND - FILM of films, regardless of geography or circumstance.
+EXHIBITION FUND 16 May 2025 The fund will support exhibitors to deliver audience development activity that addresses one or more of the BFI and FAN priority outcomes, in line with BFI's Screen Culture 2033 strategy: Engaging with children and young people Accessing a wider choice of film Tackling social, economic and geographic barriers Engaging with heritage collections that reflect the diversity of the UK All supported activity will need to address our cross-cutting principles of: Equity, Diversity and Inclusion Environmental Sustainability FLETCHERS Any time Fletchers Foundation provides financial grants that can be used for aids and equipment, FOUNDATION rehabilitation treatment, or a whole host of wider uses that will help individuals with their recovery or quality of life.
+You can apply if: You or a member of your family are living with the long-term effects of serious personal injury, medical negligence, or illness.
+You are a registered charity, school or local group working with individuals and families living with the long-term effects of serious personal injury, medical negligence, or illness. with the long-term effects of serious personal injury, medical negligence, or liftless.
+Applications from local community groups, registered charities, or schools working with individuals and their family with the long-term effects of serious personal injury, medical negligence, or illness. and the same that the form of the same as personal injury, medical negligorios, or inflood.
 Applications and supporting documentation to the trustees will be submitted to the Trustees on the last Friday of the month, and you will receive a response within two weeks of that.
-FOUNDATION SCOTLAND - BAILLIE GIFFORD Round 3: To be confirmed This fund is aimed at supporting registered charities who are working in International Aid Development to deliver their work.
-Primarily, the fund aims to increase participation with climate
+FOUNDATION Round 3: To be This fund is aimed at supporting registered charities who are working in International Aid SCOTLAND - confirmed Development to deliver their work.
+Primarily, the fund aims to increase participation with climate BAILLIE GIFFORD